Innichen

 It is located in the Puster Valley on the Drava River, on Italy's border with Austria.
 It hosts Italy’s International Snow Sculpture Festival each year.

-Innichen is renowned for its ski resorts, and it includes the natural park of Tre Cime.
+Innichen is renowned for its ski resorts, and it includes the natural park of Drei Zinnen–Tre Cime di Lavaredo.

 Geography

 Innichen borders the municipalities of Toblach, Innervillgraten (Austria), Sexten, and Sillian (Austria).